Wild Rice Benefits - Red rice benefits - All About Different Types of Rice

 Basmati rice is indigenous to Pakistan and India, with India producing two-thirds of the world's supply.
 Since ancient times, basmati rice has been grown in the Himalayan foothills.
 It is now a common ingredient in many Indian recipes and is loved by people all over the world.

-White and brown basmati rice both provide essential nutrients, however brown basmati rice is higher in fibre, phosphorus, zinc, and B vitamins.
+White and brown basmati rice benefits are enormous and both provide essential nutrients, however brown basmati rice is higher in fibre, phosphorus, zinc, and B vitamins.
 Additionally, brown basmati rice has a lower glycemic index.
 However, white basmati rice is easier to digest.

 Jasmine rice